BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Week-6/README.md

-# Week 6: Complete Physical Design
+# Week 6: Complete Physical Design Workshop

 The focus of this week is